melvey/PMO201-slides/index.md

 <!-- .slide: data-background-image="images/bg.jpg" class="experiences" -->
 ## Experiences: Online Course
-* Year long project with no clear client
+* Year long project with no clear target audience
 * Made lots of great looking tools
 * After release a US university asked if it was accessible enouch to use in their course
 	* We had to say it was not